Approved by Members’ Meeting 24th February 2019

 12. Bowling Restrictions

-12.1 No bowler in Grades 1 and 2 may bowl more than 10 overs, and no bowler in Grade 3 more than 12 overs, to be reduced on a pro rata basis where the length of innings is reduced prior to the start of the match.
+No bowler in Grades 1 and 2 may bowl more than 8 overs, and no bowler in Grade 3 more than 10 overs, to be reduced on a pro rata basis where the length of innings is reduced prior to the start of the match.
 The penalty for infringing this rule is the deduction of 5 points from the team’s total for each infringement.
-Wherever possible, umpires and/or scorers should alert captains when it appears likely that this rule may be infringed.
+Wherever possible, umpires and/or scorers should alert captains when it appears likely that this rule may be infringed, but responsibility for adherence to this playing rule lies with the captain who should consult with the scorers if in doubt as to how many overs have been bowled by an individual.

-12.2 Captains should be aware of their responsibilities to all their players, and particularly to the directives for young fast bowlers in Annex D, which will apply in all Grades.
+Captains should be aware of their responsibilities to all their players, and particularly to the directives for young fast bowlers in Annex D, which will apply in all Grades.
+Action may be taken against teams who do not comply with the directives.

 12.3 For the avoidance of doubt, any and all deliveries which, after pitching, pass or would have passed above head height of the striker standing upright at the crease, shall be called and signalled no-ball, as mandated by MCC Law 21.10.